Ale-JRD/Trads/content/post/index-T1.md

 As I watched the enemy’s long, horizontally aligned formation, I turned to Rinji and spoke.

-「If they get closer, I might be able to handle those huge Sacraments and siege weapons with my flames.」
+“If they get closer, I might be able to handle those huge Sacraments and siege weapons with my flames.”

-「Your flames are powerful after all… I’ll leave them to you, Tomohiro.」
+“Your flames are powerful after all… I’ll leave them to you, Tomohiro.”

 “However…”, I added.

-「The number I can handle is limited.」
+“The number I can handle is limited.”

 Rinji looked at me in confusion.

-「Huh?」
+“Huh?”

 The enemy’s army was spread out horizontally.